ilas2025/ilas2025.github.io/content/registration/laa.md

 (LAA) is pleased to announce a special issue on the occasion of the 26th Conference of the International Linear Algebra Society (ILAS2025).
 Papers corresponding to talks given at the conference should be submitted through the LAA submission system.
+Papers intended for this special issue should be submitted by 31 October 2025.

 Special editors for this ILAS2025 issue are: